JC1DA/Neutral_Summarizer/README.md

 ## Usage

 1. Click the Neutral Summarizer icon in your Chrome toolbar
-2. Click "Open Sidebar" to inject the sidebar into the current page
-3. Switch to the Content tab and click "Summarize Page" to get a summary
+2. Switch to the Content tab and click "Summarize Page" to get a summary
+3. Configure your API settings in the Settings tab
 4. Use the chat interface to ask questions about the page content
-5. Configure your API settings in the Settings tab

 ## Examples